-New Culver City Tax Would Cost Commercial Property Owners Millions
+New Culver City Tax Will Cost Commercial Property Owners Millions

-However, the tax places an unfair onus on property owners.
-Indeed, city budgets haven't exclusively been impacted by COVID-19 - businesses across LA County have been forced to downsize, change their operations, or close entirely.
+BOMA/GLA opposes this measure, as we believe the tax places an unfair onus on property owners.
+Indeed, city budgets haven't exclusively been impacted by COVID-19 - businesses across LA County have also been forced to downsize, change their operations, or close entirely.

 Understanding the Real Estate Transfer Tax

-If approved by a simple majority of the electorate, the current real estate transfer tax rate would increase from 0.45% to the following scale:
+Measure RE would raise the current real estate transfer tax rate would from 0.45% to the following scale:

 - Increase to 1.5% for properties valued at $1.5 million or more.